kay1810/DevOpsVault/Linux/Concepts.md

 - Bash scripting: Familiarity with basic Bash scripting concepts, including variables, loops, conditional statements, and command-line arguments.
 - System logs: Understanding system logging mechanisms and being able to analyze log files for troubleshooting purposes.
 - Security: Basic understanding of Linux security concepts, including securing SSH, using firewalls, and managing users with sudo access.

+- All software on a Red Hat Enterprise Linux system is divided into RPM packages, which are stored in particular repositories.
+When a system is subscribed to the Red Hat Content Delivery Network, a repository file is created in the /etc/yum.repos.d/ directory
+- Listing all available repositories:

+~]# subscription-manager repos --list
+Listing all currently enabled repositories:

+~]$ yum repolist
+Enabling or disabling a repository:

+~]# subscription-manager repos --enable repository
+~]# subscription-manager repos --disable repository Searching for packages matching a specific string:

+~]$ yum search string
+Installing a package:

+~]# yum install package_name
+Updating all packages and their dependencies:

+~]# yum update
+Updating a package:

+~]# yum update package_name
+Uninstalling a package and any packages that depend on it:

+~]# yum remove package_name
+Listing information on all installed and available packages:

+~]$ yum list all
+Listing information on all installed packages:

+~]$ yum list installed